hariszuf/prog-meth-project/TTTGUI/README.md

 ##### Navigate to the Project Folder
 1. Open your terminal (or command prompt).
-2. Navigate to the folder where the project files(TTTGUI Main Game Folder) are stored.
+2. Navigate to the folder where the project files(TTTGUI) are stored.

 ##### Compile the Game
 To compile the source code, run the `compile.bat` batch file.
 This will automatically compile the source code and create the executable.